karuvally/karuvally.github.io/me/index.md

 # Contact
 Feel free to drop in a mail: aswinbabuk [at] gmail [dot] com
-Better still, you can contact me on LinkedIn: https://in.linkedin.com/in/karuvally
+Better still, you can contact me on [LinkedIn](https://in.linkedin.com/in/karuvally)